tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 author: Jeff See
 ---

-- The power of Git
-- The limitations of the Git-based CMS
-  - Relationships: it's complicated.
-- The Power of GraphQL
-- Mixing best of both worlds
-- Example / Demo
-- Conclusion

----

----

-title: Limitations of using the filesystem for web content and how Tina's GraphQL API solves this
-date: '2021-04-22T10:00:00.000Z'
-draft: true
-author: Jeff See

----

-- The power of Git
-- The limitations of the Git-based CMS
-  - Relationships: it's complicated.
-- The Power of GraphQL
-- Mixing best of both worlds
-- Example / Demo
-- Conclusion

----

-## The Power of Git and the filesystem

 Using the filesystem for website content has been a mainstay of the web development ecosystem for years.
 Not needing to deal with databases and being able to ship your entire website in one fell swoop and roll anything back with thanks to Git has made this a popular and efficient way to get things done.

 On the other hand, the open nature of using files for content can lead to headaches.
 Content Management Systems (CMS) have always provided confidence in another way - knowing that your content's shape won't change out from underneath you.
 The scary (and powerful) thing about using the filesystem is that there's no layer between you and the raw data.
 It's a trade-off that has many valid use-cases and a lot of potential foot guns.